Deadly Fungal Infection: Candida Auris Sickens Dozens In U.S.

 “As soon as we put out that alert, we started to get information about cases and now we know more about how it spreads and how it’s acting,” said Tom Chiller, the CDC’s top fungal expert, per a report from the Washington Post.

-A total of 35 cases have been reported in the United States, with the majority of infections found in New York.
+A total of 35 cases has been reported in the United States, with the majority of infections found in New York.
 Additional cases of the deadly fungal infection have been reported in Illinois, Maryland, New Jersey, and Massachusetts.

 According to a Digital Journal report, another 18 cases have been found, yet the patients are not showing any symptoms of the deadly fungal infection.
 Even with the slight surge in cases over the past few months, Candida auris infections are still considered very rare by the CDC.